HeardLibrary/digital-scholarship/script/python/index.md

 [Programs, Information, and People text](https://www.programsinformationpeople.org/runestone/static/publicPIP/index.html) from a [course at University of Michigan School of Information](https://www.programsinformationpeople.org/runestone/).
 Includes examples of using APIs and OAuth.

+The Vanderbilt Science and Engineering Library has a number of books on programming in Python that are available for checkout.

 ## Websites

 [Software Carpentry Programming with Python](http://swcarpentry.github.io/python-novice-inflammation/)